Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.

-- He's attempted 9.3 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Tatum's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Tatum's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the Heat have conceded 109.8 points per game, which is second-best in the league.
+- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.

-- Looking at assists, the Heat are ranked 14th in the NBA, allowing 25.6 per contest.
+- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per contest.

-- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the league.
+- Looking at 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Jayson Tatum vs. the Heat